Conductive homogeneity of compact metric spaces and construction of p-energy: Introduction

-The condition \eqref{INT.eq200}, which is the same as \eqref{SUC.eq40} in Theorem~\ref{SUC.thm20}, is a relative of ``Knight move'' condition in \cite{KusZ1} described in the terminology of random walks, although the word ``Knight move'' does not make sense from the appearance of \eqref{INT.eq200} any longer.
+The condition \eqref{INT.eq200}, which is the same as \eqref{SUC.eq40} in Theorem~\ref{SUC.thm20}, is a relative of the ``Knight move'' condition in \cite{KusZ1} described in the terminology of random walks, although the word ``Knight move'' does not make sense from the appearance of \eqref{INT.eq200} any longer.
 The original ``Knight move'' in \cite{BB1} was the name of an argument based on the symmetry of the Sierpinski carpet to show a probabilistic counterpart of \eqref{INT.eq200}.
-With certain symmetries of a space, it is possible to show the condition \eqref{INT.eq200} by the method of combinatorial modulus.
-In fact, applying Theorem~\ref{INT.thm30}, we are going to show conductive homogeneity for examples like those in Figure~\ref{FIGINT} in Sections~\ref{CYP} and \ref{SCR}.
-Besides applications, Theorem~\ref{INT.thm30} has a remarkable theoretical consequence; the conductive homogeneity is determined only by conductance exponents and independent of neighbor disparity exponents if $p > \dim_{AR}(K, d)$.
-This is the reason why the conductive homogeneity is called ``{\bf conductive}'' homogeneity.
+With certain symmetries of the space, it is possible to show the condition \eqref{INT.eq200} by the method of combinatorial modulus in \cite{BouKleiner}.
+Applying Theorem~\ref{INT.thm30}, we are going to show the conductive homogeneity for examples like those in Figure~\ref{FIGINT} in Sections~\ref{ESC} and \ref{SCR}.
+Besides applications, Theorem~\ref{INT.thm30} has a remarkable theoretical consequence; conductive homogeneity is determined only by conductance constants and independent of the neighbor disparity constants if $p > \dim_{AR}(K, d)$.
+This is the reason conductive homogeneity is called ``{\it conductive}'' homogeneity.